 Lisbon in 4 Days: everything you need to know

 Four days is the perfect length for a trip to Lisbon.
-In that time you will be able to get to know the Portuguese capital and its surroundings without leaving anything out.
+In this time you will be able to get to know the Portuguese capital and its surroundings without leaving anything out.

 Carlos Bleda